What is Early Literacy and Why Should I Care?

 Five Components of Early Literacy

-The aspects of early literacy can be described in different ways, using different terms.
-The basic information is the same.
-Here we have divided early literacy into five skills or components.
-Children need ALL of these early literacy components to be good readers, though they will not necessarily obtain them in a particular order.
+Early literacy can be divided early literacy into five skills or components.
+Children need ALL of these early literacy components to be good readers, though they will not obtain them in a particular order.

 - Phonological Awareness: ability to hear and play with the smaller sounds in words